 Ridgewater credits do transfer!
-However, it is up to the school receiving the credits how they will apply to your future degree.
+However, it is up to the school receiving the credits if they can be applied to your future degree.
 Keep in mind that everyone's experience with transferring credits is different.
 If you transfer credits after high school and that request is denied, you can appeal the decision.
-We encourage all students to hold onto their course syllabi and other materials to prove what you learned in the class.
+We encourage all students to hold onto their course syllabi and other materials in order to prove what you learned in the class.